 Formal, casual, and semi-formal spring weddings generally mean that cocktail and floor-length dresses are acceptable.
 Still, you may also want to complement the season with a pop of color.
 Fresh colors like pastels, mint, soft blues, pinks, and violets are all beautiful colors for spring.

+Here’s some information on what to wear to a wedding in spring if your’e a man.
 If a spring wedding is held later in the day, a nice suit with Oxford leather shoes and a stylish tie is still the perfect combination.
 However, black-tie weddings should state the expected dress code, so look for any particular requirements for tuxedoes or tails in the invitation.

 For semi-formal or casual spring weddings, men can also get away with a nice pair of slacks, collared shirt, and sports jacket.
 Spring weddings can be a little more relaxed with cotton blazers or even linen suits.
 Pastel shirts or a bright bow are also acceptable for semi-formal or cocktail dresses in spring.